wordofwarning/wordofwarning.org/current/2017-emergency/12-2/index.md

 *Presented by* Word of Warning, STUN *+* Z-arts *during* [Emergency 2017](/current/2017-emergency)

 ### Artists in Alphabetical Order (*subject to change*)
-*Please note Emergency 2017 is mainly aimed at adults, see *Access Info* below.*
+*Please note Emergency 2017 is mainly aimed at adults: see Access Info.*

 **Artist | *Title***
 COPY
-*Access Information: HERE*
+*Access Information: HERE IF NEEDED*

 CREDITS
 BIOG